acycliq/visage/README.md

 to install the [libvips binary](https://libvips.github.io/libvips/install.html) and put in in your `PATH`

 #### 3. Viewer flat files
+The viewer can work with cell typed data but also with impartial ones.
+Impartial data means you might have only the (x,y) of your spots and nothing else or the the spots and the cell boundaries but you are missing the spot-to-cell and cell-to-cell type assignments.

+##### 3.1.
+Cell-typed flat files
 The following three tsv files are needed:
 * cellData.tsv
 * geneData.tsv